 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

 A bachelor's degree is the most common level of education achieved by those in careers related to behavioral science, with approximately 37.5% of workers getting one.
-Find out other typical degree levels for behavioral science workers below.
+People currently working in careers related to behavioral science tend obtained the following education levels.

 |Level of Education||Percentage of Workers|